Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Homogeneity

 Suppose $\gamma_1,\gamma_2$ do not commute.
 By the product formula we then have

 that is

-Now if $c_2 < \frac1c$ then for any $c_1>0$ there is $\epsilon_0 < 0$ so that for $\epsilon<\epsilon_0$ this is impossible.
-We conclude that, with these choices, the $\gamma$ that are involved in intersections commute, so the $F$-subgroup of $\GG$ generated by those $\gamma$ is commutative.
+If $c_2 < \frac1c$ then \eqref{impossible} is impossible for any $\epsilon$ small enough.
+We conclude that there are $c_2,\epsilon_0>0$ such that the $\gamma$ that are involved in intersections commute, so the $F$-subgroup of $\GG$ generated by those $\gamma$ is commutative.
 If this subgroup is finite its elements are semisimple (and contained in a torus), and otherwise the only commutative connected subgroups of $\SL_2$ (even over its algebraic closure) are either tori or unipotent.
-Note that tori are self-centralizing whereas the component group of the centralizer of a unipotenet subgroup is represented by the center of $\SL_2$.
+Note that tori are self-centralizing whereas the component group of the centralizer of a unipotent subgroup is represented by the center of $\SL_2$.

 This concludes the argument when $D$ is a division algebra, since in that case $\GG(F)$ consists entirely of semisimple elements and the maximal commutative $F$-subgroups are all tori.
 When $D=M_2(F)$ we need to rule out the possibility that some $\gamma$ causing an intersection is unipotent.
+The basic idea for this is that a unipotent element that is close to a torus is close to the identity element.
+Thus if $\gamma$ is unipotent then the bound for the denominator of $\gamma$ forces it to be the identity element.
+To prove it, choose $U$ and $\epsilon_0$ small enough so that every $g \in U_{\epsilon_0}U_{\epsilon_0}^{-1}$ is close enough to the identity to have $\abs{\Tr(g)-2}_i < 1$ at each infinite place.
+Now suppose that $\gamma\in\GF$ is involved in an intersection at $\gi$, and that $\gamma$ is unipotent.
+Then $\abs{\Tr(\gamma)-2}_1<1$ so $\Tr(\gamma)=2$ (the alternative was that $\Tr(\gamma)=-2$).